Bioconductor/bioconductor.org/content/install.md

 <h2 id="bioc-version">Using <em>Bioconductor</em></h2>

-The current release of Bioconductor is version
+The current release of _Bioconductor_ is version
 <%=config[:release_version] %>; it works with R version
 <%=config[:r_version_associated_with_release]%>.
 Users of older R and
-Bioconductor versions must update their installation to take advantage of new features.
+_Bioconductor_ users must update their installation to take advantage of new features and to access packages that have been added to _Bioconductor_ since the last release.

-[Install](#install-R) the latest release of R, then get the latest version of Bioconductor by starting R and entering the commands
+[Install](#install-R) the latest release of R, then get the latest version of _Bioconductor_ by starting R and entering the commands

     ## try http:// if https:// URLs are not supported
     source("https://bioconductor.org/biocLite.R")